ppnsanders/RESTInContextPHP/README.md

   * `$ bower install`
 4. Check the `config.php` file to ensure the paths are correct.
 5. Open your browser to `http://localhost/RESTInContextPHP`.

+For more information on the SDK, see the [PayPal-PHP-SDK page](http://paypal.github.io/PayPal-PHP-SDK/).